djahren/DiscordDrinkingJenga/README.md

 • replace both instances of "Abe or Michael" with then names of your admin(s)
 Run RunBot.bat as admin

+If you have any feedback (tiles, features, or bugs), let us know here: https://forms.gle/eNpbEvrDqzNcgMWc9

 To convert a tile set from TSV to JSON: